jessaberry/mapnap/README.md

 #### Standard requirements

 1. The application should be able to show the itinerary and memories in calendar view and a map view
-2. The application should be able search for Point of Interest (POI) by name (using Google Place API or similar API services)
+2. The application should automatically extract metadata in the media files (e.g., exif, etc.) and during the media import process
-3. The application should automatically extract metadata in the media files (e.g., exif, etc.) and during the media import process
+3. The application should allow the user to budget their itinerary, by allowing an optional cost/price entry when an experience is added
-4. The application should allow the user to budget their itinerary, by allowing an optional cost/price entry when an experience is added
+4. The application should allow users to set itinerary, experience, and memory to private
-5. The application could allow users to set itinerary, experience, and memory to private
+5. The application should allow users to track and provide analytics such as expenses by itinerary or by experience

 #### Stretch requirements

-1. The application could allow users to track and provide analytics such as expenses by itinerary or by experience
+1. The application could allow users to query and save transportation details between the location of experiences
-2. The application could allow users to query and save transportation details between the location of experiences
+2. The application could be able search for Point of Interest (POI) by name (using Google Place API or similar API services)
-3. The application should provide location-aware weather forecast information for upcoming experiences
+3. The application could provide location-aware weather forecast information for upcoming experiences
-4. The application should allow the users to add and confirm other users as a friend who can be added as a participant in itineraries and experiences
+4. The application could allow the users to add and confirm other users as a friend who can be added as a participant in itineraries and experiences

 ### Task breakdown: